LeonHermann322/judgealexa-skill/README.md

 ## Setup
 1. Clone our edited mycroft-core repo (https://github.com/speydril/mycroft-core)
+2. Add flair to the requirements.txt
-2. Run dev-setup.sh in the mycroft-core folder
+3. Run dev-setup.sh in the mycroft-core folder
-3. Clone both this repo and our taskbot-repo (https://github.com/LeonHermann322/taskbot-skill) into '/opt/mycroft/skills'
+4. Clone both this repo and our taskbot-repo (https://github.com/LeonHermann322/taskbot-skill) into '/opt/mycroft/skills'
-4. Extract animal_dataset.zip in the taskbot-folder
+5. Extract animal_dataset.zip in the taskbot-folder
-5. Run start-mycroft.sh all in the mycroft-core folder to start Judgealexa
+6. Run start-mycroft.sh all in the mycroft-core folder to start Judgealexa
+7. Add .env with OPENAI_API
+8. Add folder tmp/judge_evidence for voice recordings

 ## About